tempmail-lol/tempmail-api-javascript/README.md

 //there are some advanced options as well

-//whether or not to create a community address const community = true;
+//whether or not to create a community address tempmail.createInbox({
-tempmail.createInbox(community);
+    community: false,

-//or to use a specific domain
+    domain: "cooldomain.com",
-const domain = "cringemonster.com";
+    prefix: "optional",
-tempmail.createInbox(false, domain);
+});

 ```

-Note that all inboxes expire after 10 minutes since last check, with a hard expiry limit of one hour that cannot be bypassed.
+Note that all inboxes expire after 30 minutes since last check, with a hard expiry limit of one hour that cannot be bypassed.

-TempMail Plus subscribers can extend this to TEN hours, but the 10-minute check rule still applies.
+TempMail Plus subscribers can extend this to TEN hours, but the 30-minute check rule still applies.

 ### Retrieve emails